Alligator

 The level of residential development activity in Alligator is very low in comparison to the average area assessed nationally by AreaSearch

 New properties are constructed at an average value of $224,000, which is under regional levels, indicating more accessible housing choices for buyers.
 In terms of commercial development, $6.3 million in approvals have been registered this financial year, suggesting limited focus on commercial development.
-When compared to the Rest of NT, Alligator shows comparable construction activity per person, supporting market stability aligned with regional patterns.
+When compared to the Rest of NT, Alligator shows comparable construction activity per person, supporting market stability in line with regional patterns.
 However, building activity has slowed in recent years, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development